Wednesday, September 28, 2011

 Sean is singing right now.

-P1- questionable (again, you don't know)
+P1- questionable (again, you don't know)15) If Sean sings, then students cringe.

 P2- false

-(from premise 1, we only know that Sean singing is one way to guarantee that students cringe; just because they're cringing doesn't mean Sean's the one who caused it; again, students could cringe for a different reason)
+structure- bad (from premise 1, we only know that Sean singing is one way to guarantee that students cringe; just because they're cringing doesn't mean Sean's the one who caused it; again, students could cringe for a different reason)

 overall- bad (bad premises and structure)